primordialmachine/primordialmachine-v1/building-using-visual-studio-2022-windows-11.md

-# Building under Visual Studio 2022/Windows 11
+# Building using Visual Studio 2022/Windows 11
 In the directory in which this file is located in, you can find the folders containing solution files.
 The following solution folders are available.
 - `Scribe` containing `Scribe.sln`
 - `Ring1` containing `Ring1.sln`